yamass/redg-documentation/docs/customization/generator/convenience_setters.md

 The RedG runtime provides a converter that can convert a ISO-8601 formatted string into basically every Java date type (`java.util.Date, java.sql.Date, Time, Timestamp, LocalTime, LocalDate, LocalDateTime, ZonedDateTime, OffsetDateTime, OffsetTime`).
-To use it, specify `com.btc.redg.runtime.util.DateConverter.convertDate` as the fully qualified converter method name.
+To use it, specify `de.yamass.redg.runtime.util.DateConverter.convertDate` as the fully qualified converter method name.

 ## XML file